Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Abstract

 \section{Abstract}

 We report low-energy inelastic neutron scattering data of the paramagnetic (PM) to hidden-order (HO) phase transition at $T_0=17.5\,{\rm K}$ in URu$_2$Si$_2$.
-While confirming previous results for the HO and PM phases, our data reveal a pronounced wavevector dependence of quasielastic scattering {\em across} the phase transition.
-Temperature scans at a small energy transfer of $0.5$~meV establish an abrupt step-like suppression of the excitations at $\vec{Q}_1=\qone$ below $T_0$, whereas excitations at $\vec{Q}_0=\qzero$, associated with large-moment antiferromagnetism (LMAF) under pressure, are enhanced with a pronounced peak {\em at} $T_0$.
+While confirming previous results for the HO and PM phases, our data reveal a pronounced wavevector dependence of low-energy excitations {\em across} the phase transition.
+To analyze the energy scans we employ a damped harmonic oscillator model containing a fit parameter $1/\Gamma$ which is expected to diverge at a second-order phase transition.
+Counter to expectations the excitations at $\vec{Q}_1\approx\qone$ show an abrupt step-like suppression of $1/\Gamma$ below $T_0$, whereas excitations at $\vec{Q}_0=\qzero$, associated with large-moment antiferromagnetism (LMAF) under pressure, show an enhancement and a pronounced peak of $1/\Gamma$ {\em at} $T_0$.
+Therefore, at the critical HO temperature $T_0$, LMAF fluctuations become nearly critical as well.
 This is the behavior expected of a ``super-vector'' order parameter with nearly degenerate components for the HO and LMAF leading to nearly isotropic fluctuations in the combined order-parameter space.

 \keywords{hidden order, antiferromagnetism, inelastic neutron scattering}